 A blepharitis cure is possible for the first type, anterior blepharitis.
 However, the second type, posterior blepharitis, cannot be cured.
 Depending on the cause, type and severity of the condition, symptoms of blepharitis vary.

-The most common symptoms of blepharitis include (2):
+Here are the most common blepharitis symptoms (2):

 - burning sensation